B2B eCommerce marketplace: Platforms, Building Guide, and Success Principles

 B2B Marketplaces: Bulk Purchases and Complex Transactions

-B2B transactions within the specialized B2B marketplace often involve bulk purchases of raw materials and intricate negotiations.
+B2B online transactions within the specialized online marketplace often involve bulk ordering of raw materials and intricate negotiations.
 The scale is larger, with businesses procuring goods or services in quantities that cater to their operational demands within the B2B marketplace.
 The procurement process is more complex, addressing the specific needs of businesses and the intricacies of supply chain management.

 B2C Marketplaces: Individual Transactions and Varied Scale